b1f6c1c4/findbug/README.md

 Debug Parameter Control:
-  -a, --arg-file  Read parameters from file instead of stdin.           [string] -X, --in-place  Use the arguments as parameters.                     [boolean] -s, --split     Split parameters when applying to the program.       [boolean] -d, --split-by  What to use to split a parameter.                     [string]
+  -a, --arg-file  Read parameters from file instead of stdin.           [string] -X, --in-place  Use the arguments as parameters.                     [boolean] -s, --split     Split parameters (with bash-like rules) when applying
+                  parameters to the program.
+Only works with -x.       [boolean]

 Success / Failure / Error Detection:
   -z, --zero        Meaning of getting zero exit code.